TosbackCgusBridge-Bot/CGUs-versions/Hubpages/Privacy Policy.md

 _**Exercising Access, Data Portability, and Deletion Rights**_

-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by either:
+To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us by:

-*   Emailing us at “**CCPA-maven@maven.io**”
+*   Emailing us at “**CCPA-maven@maven.io**”;
+*   Completing the CCPA User Request Form located **here**;
-*   Calling us at 1-866-321-8726
+*   \[For print-related Sports Illustrated magazine requests only\] Calling us at 1-866-321-8726

 Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.